GlobalNOC/simp/README.md

 </config>
 ```
 ##Testing
-Currently there are not unit tests.
-To stress test some there is a script called *genTestData.pl* and a *testClient.pl*
+Currently there are no unit tests.
+To stress test some there are scripts in *bin* called *genTestData.pl* and *testClient.pl*